top of page

 Additional Bad Actors in Laundry Products

-Whitening agents, sodium borate, polyquaternium, and alkyl dimethyl compounds.
-This list is not completely comprehensive, and the labels become mind-numbing.
+In addition to what's listed above, do your best to avoid whitening agents, sodium borate, polyquaternium, and alkyl dimethyl compounds.
+This list is not completely comprehensive, and labels can become mind-numbing.
 Take a look at yours.
 If you ask yourself, what is that?
-It may very well be another item that belongs on this list.
+It may very well be another item that belongs on the list.

 Sodium C14-16 Olefin Sulfonate